9 accessories to get the most out of your air fryer

 Go for a silicone one, as it’s softer than metal and less likely to cause any damage.
 Plus, its soft, flexible nature means you’ll get every little bit out of your basket when it’s ready to serve.

-Have some fun and choose one that’s a nice colour, to brighten up your air fryer time.
+Shopping for air fryer accessories can be fun too, so consider choosing one that’s a nice colour, to brighten up your air fryer time.

 Featured product